-These Rules enter into force on 1st April 2006.
+- 1. These Rules enter into force on 1st April 2006, with the exception of the paragraphs amended by Rule Change Notices Nos.
+1 and 2 (details below). - 2.
+These rules incorporate corrections and rule changes that are effective on 1 July 2008. - 3.
 The Rules contain two parts, one part that is for information and does not constitute specific requirements and one part giving structural rules for double hull oil tankers of 150m or greater.

 Subjects for information are given in Section 1 - Introduction and Section 2 - Rule Principles.
 Specific rule requirements are given in Sections 3 to 12 and the Appendices.